AdaGold/mood-analysis/README.md

 | Why doesn't line 22 have an associated if/condition? |
 | What is the relationship between `text[0]`, `text[1]`, and `words`? |

-### Assignment: Requirements
+## Part 2: Expanding the Program

+### 2.1 Analyzing All Days

-1. Replace lines 36 and 37 and write a loop to print out each day and the emoticon that is associated by analyzing the mood of that day.
+Replace lines 36 and 37 and write a loop to print out each day and the emoticon that is associated by analyzing the mood of that day.

 Your result will look like:
 ```